 And now let’s discuss the third amazing aspect of personal stories.
-We have seen our participants find original solutions to everyday problems and deliver answers to the pressing questions of modern times: the family institution crisis, existential vacuum, alienation from the world, people, and oneself.
+We have seen our heroes find original solutions to everyday problems and deliver answers to the pressing questions of modern times: the family institution crisis, breaking bonds across generations, existential vacuum, alienation from the world, people, and oneself.

-It was especially valuable to see the characters of our stories heed the call of their Jewish soul by breaking fossilized stereotypes and stifling routines.
+It was especially valuable to see the heroes who shared their stories with us heed the call of their Jewish soul by breaking fossilized stereotypes and stifling routines.
 They are using innovative and unconventional approaches, and the end result is bringing more spirituality and humanity into the world.
 This works in ostensibly mundane situations and manifests itself in contradictory personal lives.

-For instance, in the Drinking Buddies, the Jewish Way episode, our participant’s Soviet-era experience as a glass recycling receiving clerk now helps him train top managers on how to create a business with a human face.
-This story reveals how an unwitting desire to “repair the world” helps an individual to find non-standard but effective solutions.
+For instance, in the Drinking Buddies, the Jewish Way episode, our participant’s Soviet-era experience as a glass recyclables receiving clerk now helps him train top managers on how to create a business with a human face.
+This story reveals how an unwitting desire to “repair the world” alongside with ability to get through to the essence of things helps an individual to find non-standard but effective solutions.

 An art of coexistence between this matter and a human being created in God’s image and likeness is not a vain losing battle, but a fascinating game played with Leviathan – an uninterrupted dialogue of the eternal soul with the fickle material world.

 This constitutes the timeless Jewish access code to transforming reality.
-And the personal stories of the Russian-speaking Jews of the twenty-first century that our project features vividly illustrate this “game with Leviathan.”
+And the personal stories of the Russian-speaking Jews of the twenty-first century that our project features vividly illustrate this “Playing with Leviathan.”

-Reflecting on the stories, we uncover the timeless traits of the Jewish soul and their manifestations in the participants’ lives – although they might not even be aware of it.
+Reflecting on the stories, we uncover the timeless traits of the Jewish soul and their manifestations in the lives of our contemporaries – although they might not even be aware of it.
 These traits transform the reality, complementing it spiritually and introducing the Creators’ original vision for His creation.

-Discovering the links between our contemporaries – the characters in our stories – and the heroes of the Jewish tradition (Solomon and Esther Among Us) presents a multi-dimensional and a wholistic image of what an individual is really about.
-It helps a person to discern the significance of his own life through the patina of daily routine and chaotic events, and in doing so, also detect the living traces of the Jewish spiritual tradition in his own life.
+Discovering the links between our contemporaries – the heroes in our stories – and the heroes of the Jewish tradition (Solomon and Esther Among Us) presents a multi-dimensional and a wholistic image of what an authentic personality is really about.
+It helps a person to discern the significance of his own life through the patina of daily routine and chaotic events, and in doing so, also detect the living traces of the Jewish spiritual tradition in their own life.

-This reflection leads to a surprising and inspiring encounter between our participant and his Jewish soul.
+This reflection leads to a surprising and inspiring encounter between our heroes and his Jewish soul.
 The “hidden text” absorbed by the past generation happens to be the “great straight line” discerned behind the “daring curve.”
-As for the people that surround our storyteller, the story helps them to resolve long-standing personal questions and the questions of understanding the reality they live in.
+As for the people that surround the heroes who shared their stories with us, it helps them to resolve long-standing personal questions and the questions of understanding the global reality they live in.

-By attracting wide public attention to the experience of the Russian-speaking Jews, the project seeks to make this group a conscious and active participant in transforming the man and the world.
+By attracting wide public attention to the experience of the Russian-speaking Jews, the project seeks to make this experience a conscious and active factor in transforming the man and the world.
 The project’s pilot stage demonstrated that the collected stories primarily interest four types of target audiences.
 Hence, the project further developed along four different tracks: